rturtu/chatbox-assignment/README.md

 # Details

-1. I served the stock data json as a static file so the API can consume it.
+ - I served the stock data json as a static file so the API can consume it.
-2. The API requests the json (equivalent to DB call) and filters the requested data
+ - The API requests the json (equivalent to DB call) and filters the requested data
-3. The frontend requests data from backend according to the options selected by the user.
+ - The frontend requests data from backend according to the options selected by the user.
+ - I have not used any libraries, just the default Next.JS dependencies